 In 1995, Community Partnerships, Inc. (CPI), a supporting organization, was incorporated for the purposes of supporting charitable community projects, which bring together a variety of funding partners.
 The Community Foundation of Greater Fort Wayne Inc. has the authority to appoint a majority of members of the CPI Board of Directors.
-CPI had net assets at December 31, 2021 and 2020 of \$532.
+CPI had net assets at December 31, 2022 and 2021 of \$528 and \$532, respectively.